azyablov/sros_bng_observability/README.md

 ## Requirements

-In order to run this clab, you need to have the following installed:
+To run this clab, you need to have the following installed:
 - [Docker](https://docs.docker.com/get-docker/)
 - [Containerlab](https://containerlab.dev/getting-started/installation/)